Free Lunch for Gait Recognition: A Novel Relation Descriptor: Introduction

-However, directly employing RD poses two challenges, \ie, \textbf{dimension expansion} and \textbf{dimension shrinking}, as the number of AGs in the classifier is dependent on the count of training identities.
-When numerous AGs are selected, such as 20000 and 5153 in GREW \cite{GREW} and OU-MVLP \cite{OUMVLP}, the dimension of the RD can surpass that of the original embedding.
-This expansion results in increased storage costs and practical challenges in real-world applications.
-This is because the more AGs there are, the more dimensions are needed to represent the relationships accurately.
-On the other hand, too few AGs may lead to a reduced variety of gait patterns and variations within the RD.
-This shrinking of dimensionality could diminish the descriptor's ability to capture the diverse nuances of different individuals' gaits.
+However, directly employing RD poses two challenges, \ie, \textbf{dimension expansion} and \textbf{GAs overfitting}, as the number of GAs in the classifier depends on the count of training identities.
+When numerous GAs are selected, such as 20000 and 5153 in GREW \cite{GREW} and OU-MVLP \cite{OUMVLP}, the dimension of RD can largely surpass that of the original embedding, resulting in increased storage costs and practical challenges in real-world applications.
+On the other hand, we find that too few identities lead to an overfitting problem that all GAs are highly related, reducing the variety of gait patterns and variations within GAs.
+Therefore, balancing the quantity of GAs to avoid excessive expansion and removing the correlation between GAs are key considerations in applying RD.

-Therefore, balancing the quantity of AGs to avoid excessive expansion or shrinking while retaining meaningful information is a key consideration in the design and application of the RD.
-In our work, we propose two techniques to address these challenges.

-For the problem of \textbf{dimension expansion}, we find that not all identities in the training set are needed since there would be many similar identity prototypes, which results in many redundant relationships.
-Thus, we assume that the most discriminative combination of AGs in the latent space should be the one with the largest spanning space, \emph{i.e.}, the maximum divergence.
-We introduce a Farthest Anchored-gait Selection (FAS) algorithm to select the most discriminative set of AGs.
-Then, a Singular Value Decomposition (SVD) would be adopted to further reduce the dimensions of the selected AGs without losing information.

-For the problem of \textbf{dimension shrinking}, we find that few identities in the training set would lead to an overfitting problem which makes AGs less discriminative.
-Therefore, we propose an Orthogonal Regulation Loss (ORL) for better classifier training, which encourages the classifier's weights to be orthogonal to each other, increasing the diversity among AGs.
-As a result, the RD can better reflect the distinct characteristics of different individuals' gaits even with a small set of AGs.
+For the problem of \textbf{dimension expansion}, we find that not all identities in the training set are needed since there would be many similar identity prototypes, which results in redundant relationships.
+Inspired by Archetypal Analysis \cite{AAface}, we assume that the most discriminative combination of GAs in the latent space should be the one with the largest spanning space, \emph{i.e.}, the convex combinations of the archetypes.
+Accordingly, we introduce a \textbf{F}arthest gait-\textbf{A}nchor \textbf{S}election (FAS) algorithm to select the most discriminative set of GAs.
+For the problem of \textbf{GAs overfitting}, we find the main cause is a target misalignment between cross-entropy loss and GAs.
+When the number of identities is fewer than the embedding dimension, the network could easily push the logits of the ground truth (GT) class to 1 and the rest to -1, measured by cosine similarity.
+However, we desire that a sample only related to its own class weight, which means it should be orthogonal to other class weights.
+Therefore, we propose an \textbf{O}rthogonal \textbf{R}egularization \textbf{L}oss (ORL) for better classifier training, encouraging the cosine similarity of a sample to its own class to be close to $1$ and the similarity to other classes to be close to $0$ instead of $-1$.
+As a result, RD can better reflect the distinct characteristics of different individuals' gaits, even with a small set of GAs.